 My New Year’s resolution is to be bold and hopeful.
 Recently, I discovered how little I take risks and decided it was about time to change that.
 Hope has always been a hard concept to swallow for me.
 I have never been a person to hope too much.
-I believe it is a defense mechanism.
+I believe it is a defence mechanism.
 Anyways, I would like to be more hopeful this coming year.

 My Goals/”To-Do” for 2016

 By: Shelby August

 Get more involved.